- Field Service Management

 Here’s the bigger picture reason as to why.

 Across industries, field service companies are facing the challenges of customers expecting fast and personalized service.
 Meanwhile, persistent talent shortages make it difficult for organizations to meet the demands of customers who may not fully recognize or appreciate the level of complexity required for every job.
+To address these challenges, many companies are turning to service technician scheduling software.
+Solutions like Praxedo allow businesses to optimize technician scheduling, GPS tracking, and field service operations, enhancing efficiency and customer satisfaction.

 Consider the case of SCC AUGER, a field service company that installs, repairs, and maintains institutional kitchens for hospitals, schools, and commercial kitchens in restaurants.
 Every job requires a mix of expertise in electricity, plumbing, gas, welding, and electronics.